sapegin/sapegin.me/src/content/blog/what-to-learn-in-2017.md

 Some of us come to programming because we prefer to interact with computers more than with humans — unfortunately that’s not how it works.

 We rarely work in isolation: we have to talk to other developers, designers, managers and sometimes even users.
-That’s hard but it’s very important if you want to really understand what you’re doing and why, because that’s where the value in what we do lies.
+That’s hard but it’s very important to really understand what you’re doing and why, because that’s where the value in what we do lies.

 - [Soft Skills: The software developer’s life manual](https://www.amazon.com/Soft-Skills-software-developers-manual/dp/1617292397/?tag=artesapesphot-20) by John Sonmez.
 - [The Clean Coder: A Code of Conduct for Professional Programmers](https://www.amazon.com/Clean-Coder-Conduct-Professional-Programmers/dp/0137081073/?tag=artesapesphot-20) by Robert C. Martin.